 The query engine allows the user to safely query the vast amounts of data stored on The Graph without having to personally do the work to compute and store that data.
 The query engine also acts as a trading engine, making decisions such as which Indexers to do business with or how much to pay, based on the dApp being used or the user’s preferences.

-For the query engine to provide a good user experience, it will need to automatically sign micropayment transactions on behalf of users rather than prompting them for every transaction that needs signing.
+For the query engine to provide a good user experience, it will need the capability to automatically sign micropayment transactions on behalf of users rather than prompting them for every transaction that needs signing.
 We’re working with several state channel teams building on Ethereum to make sure that the wallets and functionality they ship meets the needs of metered usage protocols like The Graph.
-In the meantime, we will host a gateway that allows dApps to subsidize queries on behalf of users.
+In the meantime, we will host a gateway that subsidizes queries on behalf of users.

 Indexers will be able to join The Graph by staking GRT and running a version of Graph Node.